itspriddle/bashword/doc/man/bashword.1.md

     $ { echo user1; echo user2; echo user3 } | paste - <(bashword -c 3)

+## WORD LISTS

+By default passphrases are generated using `/usr/share/dict/words`.
+If that file does not exist, one will be downloaded automatically from GitHub under `/tmp/bashwords-words`.

 ## BUG REPORTS

 Issues can be reported on GitHub: